Institutes Guide

 After the payment deadline, full payment of the program fee, including the nonrefundable deposit, is required to complete registration.
 Please note that certain miscellaneous fees such as the Document and Instructional Enhancement Initiative (IEI) fees will post to the student’s BruinBill account if applicable and as such, must be paid on MyUCLA after registration.

-For programs that require instructor consent for admission or are waitlisted, no payment is due until admission.
+For programs that are waitlisted, no payment is due until admission.

 Students who are not ready to pay can first submit this online registration form and later retrieve the form to make the required payment.
 Students who have submitted the online registration form without payment are indicated as “registered” students as opposed to “enrolled” students.
 Once a valid payment is made, registration is complete and a spot will be reserved for the student.